oncleben31/home-assistant-config/README.md

 ## Devices used

-- Raspbery Pi v3 for hosting Hass.io
+- Raspbery Pi v3 for hosting HassOS
 - Xiaomi devices:
   - Vacuum Roborock cleaner
   - Aqara gateway (not really used anymore as I migrate the sensor to the